PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/More-Types.md

 It loops through the object / array / set / map.
 The variable after "key" is the variable which is set to the key.
 The variable after "value" is the variable which is set to the value.
 For sets, key and value are the same.

+There is also a variation of this block which uses the variables from the PenguinMod Temporary Variables extension.
 ### create a symbol and nothing
 ```scratch
 create a symbol::#B300FF reporter